The Graduated Approach

 The different professionals meet regularly with the SENCo’s at their schools.
 They will work closely with the school staff to provide advice to the school on how to work with individual pupils; they may provide an additional specialist assessment or they may work directly with the child.
 They will suggest new targets for the child or young person’s plan.
 This plan is called a SEND Support Provision Plan (SSPP).

-The special educational needs or disabilities of the great majority of children will be met effectively within mainstream settings through SEN Support, without the local authority needing to make a statutory assessment.
-A statutory assessment can also be known as an Education, Health and Care assessment.
+The special educational needs or disabilities of the great majority of children will be met effectively within mainstream settings through SEN support, without the local authority needing to make a statutory assessment.
+A statutory assessment can also be known as an education, health and care needs assessment (EHCNA).

-In a very small number of cases the local authority will need to make a statutory assessment of special educational needs, and then consider whether or not to issue a education, health and care plan.
+In a very small number of cases, the local authority will need to make a statutory assessment of special educational needs, and then consider whether or not to issue an EHCP.
 There are clear time frames set out for the stages of statutory assessment, the total length of the process should be no longer than 20 weeks.
-There is also a clear process of appeal for parent/ carers.
+There is also a clear process of appeal for parents and carers.

 You can find out more about Education, Health and Care Assessments and Plans, including how to request an assessment.